-Heading up the project will be Prof Patrick Eyers, Dr Dominic Byrne and Prof Claire Eyers of University of Liverpool.
+Heading up the project will be Prof Patrick Eyers, Dr Dominic Byrne, and Prof Claire Eyers of the University of Liverpool.

-Tribbles (TRIB) pseudokinase are a family of proteins found in all animals.
-They are involved in determining how messages are relayed within and between cells - a process called 'cell signalling'.
+Tribbles (TRIB) pseudokinase is a family of proteins found in all animals.
+They help determine how messages relay within and between cells - a process called 'cell signalling'.

-It is hoped that this work will eventually lead to improved treatments for patients.
+The hope is that this work will lead to improved treatments for patients.